Category Archives: Serbian/Yugoslav Royals

 Alexander I, King of Serbia

-Credit – Wikipedia
+Alexander I, King of Serbia; Credit – Wikipedia

 The only surviving child of King Milan I of Serbia and his wife Natalija Keschko, Alexander I, King of Serbia was born on August 14, 1876, in Belgrade, Kingdom of Serbia.
 On March 6, 1889, King Milan unexpectedly abdicated in favor of his twelve-year-old son.
-A regency was supposed to be in place until his 18th birthday but in 1893, 17-year-old King Alexander proclaimed himself of age and dismissed the regency council in order to take royal authority for himself.
+A regency was supposed to be in place until his 18th birthday but in 1893, 17-year-old King Alexander proclaimed himself of age and dismissed the regency council to take royal authority for himself.
 The following year, King Alexander abolished the 1889 liberal constitution and restored the former conservative 1869 constitution.

 King Alexander and Queen Draga; Credit – Wikipedia

-King Alexander attempted to reconcile the political forces in Serbia by granting a new liberal constitution which introduced into Serbia for the first time a two-chamber national legislature system.
+King Alexander attempted to reconcile the political forces in Serbia by granting a new liberal constitution, introducing into Serbia for the first time a two-chamber national legislature system.
 On May 8, 1901, King Alexander announced that Queen Draga was pregnant and that Serbia would soon have an heir to the throne.
 However, it soon became apparent that Queen Draga was not pregnant.
 Whether Draga deliberately told a lie about being pregnant or whether she was the victim of a delusion by a doctor is not known.
 The incident completely undermined the reputation of King Alexander and Queen Draga.

-On March 25, 1903, irritated by the independence of the senate and the council of state, King Alexander suspended the constitution for thirty minutes which was enough time enough to publish decrees dismissing and replacing the members of the senate and councilors of state.
+On March 25, 1903, irritated by the independence of the Senate and the Council of State, King Alexander suspended the constitution for thirty minutes which was enough time enough to publish decrees dismissing and replacing the members of the Senate and Councilors of State.
 This act greatly increased dissatisfaction in the country.
 In addition, the Serbian Government had decided to proclaim Prince Mirko of Montenegro as heir-presumptive to the Serbian throne, but King Alexander had his own ideas.
 Rumors began to circulate that Nikodije Lunjevica, one of the two unpopular brothers of Queen Draga, was to be proclaimed heir-presumptive to the throne.

 To learn more about Alexander and Draga see: